0xEl-Loco/drogon-burner/README.md

 The objective of this program is to provide a secure setup for token burning operations, including:

 1. Initializing a `DrogonAccount` .
-2. Creating an associated token account (EscrowAccount) with the authority set to the `DrogonAccount`.
+2. Creating an associated token account `DrogonAccount` with the authority set to the `DrogonAccount`.
 3. Transferring a specified amount of tokens from El Loco's wallet to the `EscrowAccount`.
 4. Creating an account for the burn schedule
 4. Implementing a function that manage the burn based on the burn schedule.